 - Existing consultation findings that may provide insight into the issues - New, specially commissioned engagement with diverse groups - Expert views of stakeholders/employers organisations representing diverse groups - Advice from experts or national organisations - Specialist staff/in-house expertise. - (b) For advice on evidence gathering or engagement with diverse groups please contact your departmental equality lead officer.
-Discuss any proposed consultation with your departmental equality lead officer to ensure it is coordinated with related exercises across the Council as a whole. - (c) Use your evidence gathering, analysis and engagement with diverse groups to develop options for addressing inequalities or unmet need, consulting with relevant management teams, Members, strategic groups/partners where necessary to confirm proposed actions and resource issues.
+Discuss any proposed consultation with your departmental equality lead officer to ensure it is coordinated with related exercises across the Council as a whole. - (c) Use your evidence gathering, analysis and engagement with diverse groups to develop options for addressing inequalities or unmet need, consulting with relevant management teams, Members, strategic groups/partners where necessary to confirm proposed actions and resource issues. - (d) When options for addressing any issues are agreed, if these cannot be implemented immediately integrate them into the appropriate service plan/strategic plan/multiagency strategy, so that it is clear how they will be delivered, when they will be delivered, by whom and how this will be monitored. - (e) Identify how the continuing implementation and impact of the strategy, policy, project, contract or decision on diverse groups in Uttlesford will be monitored.

-immediately integrate them into the appropriate service plan/strategic plan/multi-agency strategy, so that it is clear how they will be delivered, when they will be delivered, by whom and how this will be monitored. (e) Identify how the continuing implementation and impact of the strategy, policy, project, contract or decision on diverse groups in Uttlesford will be monitored. (f) Having gathered evidence re-evaluate this assessment. (g) Following completion of the above, please confirm the following: 18 The conclusions and agreed proposals: Summary of evidence gathered, including any internal and external consultation (please include full document titles and dates of publication and consultation for audit purposes): Date proposals to be implemented and lead officer: Where implementation is not immediate, please state in which service plan or strategy the proposed actions will be integrated: Monitor arrangements (please include full details for audit purposes): Add ditional Comments 19 If you have any additional comments to make, please include here: None Cor mpletion 20 Name and job title (Lead Officer): Name/s of other assisting officers: Date: Date of next review (if any): con en completed, a copy of this form should be tract or decision's file for audit purposes and ormation Act. saved with the strategy, policy, project, in case it is requested under the Freedom of
+(f) Having gathered evidence re-evaluate this assessment. (g) Following completion of the above, please confirm the following: 18 The conclusions and agreed proposals: The policy is still in consultation and will be delivered to the Housing Board and Cabinet August/September 2013 Summary of evidence gathered, including any internal and external consultation (please include full document titles and dates of publication and consultation for audit purposes): Legal Housing Board Consultation through - Tenant forum, Housing Board, other LAs Date proposals to be implemented and lead officer: To be approved by Housing Board and Cabinet will be implemented by 1 st October 201 - Judith Snares Where implementation is not immediate, please state in which service plan or strategy the proposed actions will be integrated: To be implemented after final approval from the Housing Board and Cabinet.
+Monitor arrangements (please include ful Monitoring arragments in place on income ar I details for audit purposes): nd expenditure of Bed and Breakfast account Add dditional Comments 19 If you have any additional comments to make, please include here: X None Coı ompletion 20 Name and job title (Lead Officer): Name/s of other assisting officers: Judith Snares - Housing Needs and Landlord Services Manager.
+Natalie Leatham.
+Date: 14/08/2013 Date of next review (if any): 01/10/2014 \A/h son completed a copy of this form should be saved with the strategy policy project